top of page

 Vedanta explains that these are not merely physical limbs but subtle faculties residing in the sukshma sharira (subtle body).
 Just as the external ear is not itself the faculty of hearing, the physical hand is not itself the organ of action; the karmendriya is the subtle capacity to act through the hand.
 Without consciousness enlivening them, these instruments remain inert.

 Ultimately, Vedanta teaches that while the karmendriyas allow us to act, they cannot lead us to liberation on their own.
-Renunciation (tyaga) of attachment to action, and self-knowledge, are necessary to transcend their binding power.
+Renunciation (tyaga) of attachment to action, and self-Knowledge, are necessary to transcend their binding power.

 Root & Meaning